ttntm/ttntm/src/blog/2024/50-albums-80s.md

 It's a great record and I don't think its influence on metal and extreme music in general can be overstated.

-{% imageHeader "/img/albums/m-rtl.jpg", imageHeadersize, "h3", "Metallica - Ride the Lightning", "Release: 1984" %}
+{% imageHeader "/img/albums/m-rtl.jpg", imageHeaderSize, "h3", "Metallica - Ride the Lightning", "Release: 1984" %}

 It's quite hard to pick just one favorite Metallica album for the whole 1980s.

 In my early 20s, I would definitely have picked "Kill 'Em All", but 35+ years old me went with this one instead.
 The main reasons for that decision are "Fight Fire With Fire", "Creeping Death" and "Trapped Under Ice", but "For Whom the Bell Tolls" and "Fade to Black" are great songs too.

-{% imageHeader "/img/albums/s-ha.jpg", imageHeadersize, "h3", "Slayer - Hell Awaits", "Release: 1985" %}
+{% imageHeader "/img/albums/s-ha.jpg", imageHeaderSize, "h3", "Slayer - Hell Awaits", "Release: 1985" %}

 Definitely my favorite Slayer album.

 I saw this album described as "ahead of its time" somewhere, and I can only agree.
 It's a violent rush all the way to the end and there isn't a single bad (or even not-so-good) song on this record.
 The craftsmanship is close to perfection too, and trying to play these riffs with thin teenager skin will make your fingers bleed (trust me, I tried).

-{% imageHeader "/img/albums/im-sit.jpg", imageHeadersize, "h3", "Iron Maiden - Somewhere in Time", "Release: 1986" %}
+{% imageHeader "/img/albums/im-sit.jpg", imageHeaderSize, "h3", "Iron Maiden - Somewhere in Time", "Release: 1986" %}

 My favorite Iron Maiden album.